 know-how and research interests:

-We are interested in elucidating the physiological and pathophysiological immunomodulatory roles of platelets.
+We are interested in the physiological and pathophysiological roles of platelets in inflammation, infection and tissue regeneration.
 Platelets are circulating anucleate blood cells that have a critical function in haemostasis by facilitating the cessation of bleeding.
-In recent years it became increasingly apparent that platelets are not only important in haemostasis and thrombosis, but they can also fine-tune immune responses.
+In recent years it became increasingly apparent that platelets are not only important in haemostasis and thrombosis, but they can also fine-tune immune responses as well as tissue repair processes.
 Upon activation platelets release the content of their granules, which contain a plethora of downstream effector molecules that can modulate leukocyte and endothelial cell functions.
-These include cytokines and chemokines, coagulation factors and fibrinolytic agents, as well as angiogenesis regulating proteins.
+These include cytokines and chemokines, coagulation factors and fibrinolytic agents, as well as regulators of angiogenesis.

 techniques and infrastructure of the research group:

 - Characterisation of various leukocyte subsets and activation status (mouse and human) via flow cytometry and fluorescence microscopy

 - Live cell microscopy under flow conditions for recruitment and extravasation assays